GeorgeIniatis/ASP.NET_Core_MVC_Playground/README.md

 **Assuming you are using Visual Studio 2019 or Visual Studio 2022**

-1. Inside `secrets.json` which can be accessed by right-clicking on your project and clicking `Manage User Secrets` input the following information following the exact format
+1. Inside `secrets.json` which can be accessed by right-clicking on your project and clicking `Manage User Secrets` input the following information following the exact format and replacing the dictionary values with your own API Keys.
+You do not have to enter every single one but the ConnectionStrings are a must.

 ```
 // File Format